NETbrew/LearnThroughTech/README.md

 # LearnThroughTech
- a repository for all the projects on my youtube channel.
+A repository for all hobby projects.